 For weeks I did this, religiously opening my favorite books and copying their structure.
-If they started off with a piece of dialogue, that’s what I did.
-It they started with an action, i.e. “He swung his leg out of the bed,” so would I.
+If they started the book with a piece of dialogue, that’s what I did.
+If they started with an action, i.e. “He swung his leg out of the bed,” so would I.

 And that’s when the magic happened.
 Copying other writers only lasted a few minutes before I found myself mid-rampage, tearing through my story, able to tap into my own style.

 So that’s what I did.
-I took it story by story, memory by memory.
+I took it story by story, memory by memory… and I made progress.